BobDG/BDGImagePicker/README.md

 BDGImagePicker
 ========

-Great lightweight wrapper around UIImagePickerController all with 1 line and great completion blocks!
+Great lightweight wrapper around UIImagePickerController with only a couple of lines and great completion blocks!

 ## Installation using Cocoapods
 ```